FLOWR: Flow Matching for Structure-Aware De Novo, Interaction- and Fragment-Based Ligand Generation: Introduction

 To address these critical issues, we introduce~\textsc{Spindr}, a high-quality benchmark dataset specifically developed for SBDD, derived from the recently presented~\textsc{Plinder} dataset~\cite{dataset:plinder}.
 In constructing~\textsc{Spindr}, we implemented an extensive filtering and structural refinement pipeline designed to correct structural defects prevalent in existing datasets~\cite{dataset:pdbbind-opt}, accurately infer protonation states, atomic-resolution protein-ligand interaction profiles, and minimize potential data leakage between training and test sets by maintaining the~\textsc{Plinder} dataset split.

-In summary, we propose the~\textsc{Flowr} model that represents a significant advancement in both generative quality and computational efficiency.
-Additionally, our multi-purpose approach,~\textsc{Flowr.multi}, enables the generation of ligands conditioned on specific interaction profiles or chemical substructures, substantially increasing the proportion of ligands closely aligned with reference complexes and enhancing applicability in downstream tasks such as hit expansion, facilitating broader adoption in early-stage drug discovery.
-Finally, our~\textsc{Spindr} dataset establishes a new standard for training and evaluating 3D generative models, effectively addressing limitations—particularly regarding pose quality and data leakage—in currently available datasets.
+In summary, we propose the~\textsc{Flowr} model that improves upon existing approaches in both generative quality and computational efficiency.
+Additionally, our multi-purpose approach,~\textsc{Flowr.multi}, enables the generation of ligands conditioned on specific interaction profiles or chemical substructures, substantially increasing the proportion of ligands closely aligned with reference complexes and enhancing applicability in downstream tasks such as hit expansion, hit-to-lead and lead optimization.
+Finally, our~\textsc{Spindr} dataset provides a high-quality resource for training and evaluating 3D generative models, addressing limitations---particularly regarding pose quality and data leakage---in currently available datasets.